paularah/paularah/README.md

 ### Favourites Tools 🧵 🪡
 * MongoDB(keeps your db problems till later).
 * Golang(a true swife army knife, great for everyday needs while being simultaneusly low-level enough to do systems programming and all the cool networking stuff).
-* Node.js(does what it designed to do well).
+* Node.js.
 * Kubernetes(sends you on a learning roller coaster that includes but not limited to container internals, networking, security, deployment patterns & linux).
-* Vim (I heard it causes receding hairline, but it's woth it).
+* Vim (I heard it causes receding hairline, but it's worth it).

 ### Currently Reading 📚 📖
 * Refactoring UI by Adam Wathan & Steve Schoger — I'm making intentional effort be better at building good UIs.